-Mentoring in Medicine & Science and EMS Corps, with funding provided by the Alameda County Health Pipeline Partnership, are piloting a program to engage Young Men of Color in a Pre-Health exposure program at Oakland Technical High School.
-The program will not only expose participants to a breadth of health careers and opportunities, but will also support them to apply to the Oakland Tech Health Academy.
+The Health Scholars program started as a partnership between Mentoring in Medicine & Science, EMS Corps and Oakland Technical High School, with funding provided by the Alameda County Health Pipeline Partnership, The pilot engaged 9th grade Young Men of Color at Oakland Technical High School.
+The program exposed participants to a breadth of health careers and opportunities, but supported them to apply to the Oakland Tech Health Academy.
+Now in it's third year, the program has also expanded to Dewey Academy.

-The curriculum will include hands-on discussions and workshops.
+The Health Scholars curriculum includes hands-on discussions and workshops.
 Additionally, students will be trained on a variety of skills and real world applications for the following:

 Students will have the opportunity to receive mentoring and academic support from MIMS and EMS Corps staff.
 Participants will also participate in: